 With a multi-band compressor, it can be easy to overdo your compression and get unnatural results.
 Enter the Intelligent Master Processor, which will make decisions based on the parameters you choose.
 This plugins algorithm makes it impossible to get lousy compression.

-- Air: this switch is responsible for opening up the higher frequencies and bringing life back to muffled mixes.
+This switch is responsible for opening up the higher frequencies and bringing life back to muffled mixes.

-- Styles: The Drawmer S73 offers a series of ten styles divided into three groups.
+The Drawmer S73 offers a series of ten styles divided into three groups.
 These are Clean, Bass Control, and Spatial.
 Let’s take a look: